CECTC/dbpack-doc/en-us/configuration.md

 drug_1: drug_resource_5、drug_resource_6、drug_resource_7、drug_resource_8、drug_resource_9
 ```

-After calculating which shard table needs to execute the sql request based on the shard key, it can be determined which physical DB should be executed according to the topology.
+After calculating which shard table needs to execute the sql request based on the shard key, it can determine which physical DB should be executed according to the topology.

 ## 3、Filter